Lars Sponheim

 Lars Sponheim (born 23 May 1957) is a Norwegian politician.
 He was leader of the Liberal Party from 1996 to 2010.
 He was a member of the Storting from 1993 to 2009, and a government minister from 1997 to 2000 and from 2001 to 2005.
 He served as County Governor of Vestland from 2010 to 2022, having served as the County Governor of Hordaland from 2010 until the office was merged with that of neighboring Sogn og Fjordane in 2019.

 Sponheim was born in Halden, Østfold.
 In 1981 he achieved a degree in agricultural science at the Agricultural University of Norway.
-From 1988 to 1991, he was mayor of his home municipality, Ulvik in Hordaland.
+From 1988 to 1991, he was mayor of Ulvik Municipality (his home municipality) in Hordaland.
 He is also a farmer, and with his family he runs the ancestral farm, Sponheim, in Ulvik.
 He was elected to parliament as the Liberal Party's only representative in the 1993 election.
 During his campaign he pledged that he would walk from his home in Ulvik to Oslo if elected, which he did.
 During his first term in parliament he tried to carve a place in Norwegian politics for the Liberal Party, who had been out of parliament since the 1985 election, and to make the party a potential partner in a new non-socialist government.
 In this he succeeded in the 1997 elections when the Liberal Party gained 5 new seats in parliament and became junior partner in the centrist first cabinet of Kjell Magne Bondevik.
 Sponheim became party leader in 1996, succeeding Odd Einar Dørum, before stepping down in 2010.
 He is the longest serving leader in the party's history.